 Test Card Girl is a solo project by Manchester singer/songwriter Catherine (Caffs) Burgis.
-Having spent many hours listening to other people play and sing, Catherine decided to swap the pint glass for the guitar in early 2019 (or at least hold both concurrently) and set off on a songwriting journey into all corners of her mind, simultaneously also becoming a stand up comedian and touring the country with a novelty miniature keyboard worn on a strap.
+Having spent many hours listening to other people play and sing, Catherine decided to swap the pint glass for the guitar in early 2019 (or at least hold both concurrently) and set off on a songwriting journey into all corners of her mind, simultaneously also becoming a stand up comedian and touring the country with a novelty miniature keyboard.
 Some would call it a cry for help, but, aged 35, she'd had more than enough of an admin-based existence.

-Having won and been a finalist in a number of national comedy competitions, Catherine made the decision to focus solely on music in 2020 and build up more live experience, a decision which immediately co-incided with the dawn of a global pandemic.
+Having won and been a finalist in a number of national comedy competitions, Catherine decided to focus solely on music in 2020 and build up more live experience, a decision which immediately co-incided with the dawn of a global pandemic.

 She is currently recording her debut album 'Seven Dolls' in Manchester due for release April 2021 having received a National Lottery Arts Council Award in September 2020 to fund recording, release and her first UK launch gigs.
-Her debut single Holds Me Down recently featured in the Fresh on the Net 'Fresh Faves' list (June 2020) and was released on all platforms on 18.09.2020 Press release available here: EPK Stream or buy wherever you get your music or buy limited edition cassette tape here!
+Her debut single Holds Me Down featured in the Fresh on the Net 'Fresh Faves' list (June 2020) and was released on all platforms on 18.09.2020 Press release available here: EPK Stream or buy wherever you get your music or buy limited edition cassette tape here!

 Test Card Girl will be performing live in a venue near you just as soon as it is allowed!

 'Not rushed or grabby.
 Not too much going on, but nor too little.
 The right balance!'

 'Lush' -John Kennedy, Xposure, Radio X

 'A lightness of touch that is all too rare seems to be at her beck and call'

 - MP3 Hugger Blog, May 2020